snlpatel001213/waves-documentation/en/waves-api-and-sdk/waves-keeper-api.md

 #### **signTransactionPackage**

 A package transaction signature.
-Sometimes several transactions need to be simultaneously signed, and for users' convenience, up to seven transactions at ones could be signed.
+Sometimes several transactions need to be simultaneously signed, and for users' convenience, up to 7 transactions at ones could be signed.
 Only certain types of transactions are permitted:

 * `3 – token issue`
 * `4 – token transfer`